2017–18 Sheffield Wednesday F.C. season: Matches

-May

 FA Cup

 In the FA Cup, Sheffield Wednesday entered the competition in the third round and were drawn away to Carlisle United.
 The first game ended in a goalless draw, with the replay taking place at Hillsborough on 16 January.
-In the Fourth Round, The Owls were drawn against Reading at home.
+In the fourth round, The Owls were drawn against Reading at home.

-On 29 January 2018, Sheffield Wednesday were drawn against either Notts County or Swansea City in the Fifth Round draw.
+On 29 January 2018, Sheffield Wednesday were drawn against either Notts County or Swansea City in the fifth round draw.

 EFL Cup

 On 16 June 2017, Sheffield Wednesday were drawn at home to Chesterfield in the first round.
 After winning their first-round game, The Owls were drawn against fellow EFL Championship side Bolton Wanderers on 10 August 2017.